KGupta171025/Neural-Consensus-Engine/README.md

 MIT License - see LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines and submit pull requests for any improvements.

 ## Support

 For questions and support, please open an issue in the project repository or contact the Neural Consensus Team.